Pistachio Muffins

 Low sugar content in the muffins✔️

-Omit the sugary topping to make the muffins extra healthy, or spread over a little runny honey instead.
+Omit the sugary topping to make the muffins extra healthy, or spread a little runny honey instead.

 Made with the goodness of lots of milk✔️